Winter Waterfall Bucket List: Minnesota

 Fence/Rope Barriers

 Along the way to the falls, you’ll notice there are several areas that have been roped off with signage deterring hikers from entering certain areas.
 This is because of a rare plant that only grows in this park and nowhere else in the world.
-It’s called the dwarf trout lily, a great reason to return in the spring and summer.
+It’s called the Dwarf Trout Lily, a great reason to return in the spring and summer.

 Boardwalk